Editor in Chief

 The team were guided and supported in the development of the Aboriginal Kinship Care assessment tool, by an Aboriginal reference group comprised of Aboriginal practitioners and leaders, including Noni Greenwood (Chair of Winangay).
 The reference group included Aboriginal and non Aboriginal academics.
 Academics.
 The Winangay Aboriginal Kinship Care tool was validated in 2010 by Dr Marilyn McHugh and Professor Marianne Berry (Director of the Hawke Institute, Australian Centre for Child Protection) and launched by Dawn Wallam Chair of SNAICC in November 2011 at the National Centre of Indigenous Excellence.

 The tools are trauma informed, strength based culturally safe they are infused by Aboriginal knowledge wisdom and world views and have strong evidence base.

-Over the years the team has changed and more recently Aunty Sue Blacklock has taken up the role of Cultural Mentor for Winangay, Clayton Blacklock resigned in January 2021 and was followed by Gill Bonser in February 2021.
+Over the years the team has changed and more recently Aunty Sue Blacklock retired in June 2021, Clayton Blacklock resigned in January 2021 and was followed by Gill Bonser in February 2021.

 The team is led by Dr. Karen Menzies (Chair Winangay Resources) Michelle Foster (Vice Chair), Wade Mahoney (Secretary), Paula Hayden (Public Officer) and Kim Squires (Treasurer).